pbyrne84/scala-wiremock-api/README.md

 ```

 Wiremock scenarios are not thread safe.
 There is a link in the spec **WiremockScenarioExpectationSpec** to the issue.
-It also fails in weird ways such as saying the scenario info does not match but in the log output where it is complaining
+It also fails in weird ways, such as saying the scenario info does not match but in the log output where it is complaining
 it looks identical.

-Personally, except for retries I think scenario based stuff is more for automated QA's/Pact testing.
+Except for retries, I think scenario based stuff is more for automated QA's/Pact testing.
 Those tests can
 get overly complicated, fail in horrible ways or worse pass in unforeseen ways.
-With scala and its type system we should
+With Scala and its type system, we should
 be able to write code and tests that communicate our intentions in a way we can verify everything is tickety-boo.
 ADT's
 and Either for errors and tests that fail very close to the errant operation in a way that requires little debugging.

-Assumption is what causes problems so having tests that operate close to the operation allows us to test assumptions
+Assumption is what causes problems, so having tests that operate close to the operation allows us to test assumptions
 easily.
-System level tests are incredibly poor for this as at an implementation level tests start to read like a magical
+System level tests are incredibly poor for this as at an implementation level, tests start to read like a magical
 mystery tour as more and more things are added to them.
 Incoherence and tests are a recipe for not a fun time.
 Not
 a fun time is holey software.
 Not a fun time is not easily being able to tighten up a boundary with a test.